InstaEncouragements Building a worldwide online community of encouragers encouraging others in the faith of Jesus Christ. Join the movement!

 1. Obey God’s Promptings

 These promptings are not just those that we feel personally.
 They are also the commands we have already seen in Scripture to reach out to others and offer hope and comfort.
-When we see a need, we ought to act.
+When we see a need, we are to act.

 We all have the ability to serve and offer comfort in any number of ways.
 Don’t wait to do good or reach out.
 Obey immediately when the need arises.